1/3 cup olive oil (extra for roasting pumpkin)

 Pour in 1 more cup of the remaining stock and stir and cook until it has been absorbed.
 Continue to repeat, cup by cup, until the rice is al dente and most of the liquid has been absorbed.
 Stir in the pumpkin and reduce the heat to very low.
 Stir in the Parmesan to give the risotto a nice, creamy finish.
 Garnish with more fresh sage leaves which are now widely available in the produce department.

-The most beautiful way to serve this is during the autumn season is inside a small cleaned-out real live pumpkin (as shown in my picture above), and of course with a with a mouth-watering slice of sourdough bread and butter!
-You can always put it in a pretty plate at any time when pumpkins are out of season.
+The most beautiful way to serve this is during the autumn season is inside a small cleaned-out real live pumpkin (as shown in my picture above), and of course with a mouth-watering slice of sourdough bread and butter!
+You can always put it on a pretty plate at any time when pumpkins are out of season.